qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

     @sw_layout_margin

-   for :guilabel:`Y`.It shall have the same value for :guilabel:`Height` as the first vertical line:
+   for :guilabel:`Y`.
+It shall have the same value for :guilabel:`Height` as the first vertical line:

    ::